sebw/blog.wains.be/content/posts/2026/2026-06-26-Ansible-Automation-Platform-Dynamic-Surveys.md

 Run the job template and the survey for the "Environment" survey for the job "Software deployment" will be updated.

+Now schedule the job template as often as you need.

-Now you can extend the playbook to call remote URL/APIs and construct the choices under `spec`.
+You can extend the playbook to call remote URL/APIs, gather values and construct the "choices" under `spec`.

 There is a severe limitation to this, it is limited to a single survey.

-If you want to pass the version in a second survey, there's no way to get this implemented in this almost dynamic way.
+If you want to pass the version in a second survey, there's no way to get this implemented in a single job.

+The other option is to create a job template per artifact, but if you have hundred of softwares, that's probably super tedious.

 I've put the code in a Github [repo](https://github.com/sebw/AAP2-almost-dynamic-surveys/).
 Feel free to contribute and improve this quick and dirty playbook.